nonwiz/student_portfolio/README.md

 # Student Profile

-Web Application that allow students to build portfolio while guiding by the Student Administration.
+Web Application that allows students to build thier resume with the guidance of the Student Administration.

 ## Issues
 - [ ] Student Settings page return Admin Errors -> Check if the user dont have model, give different message.